The second production of RSD (AC-LGAD) at FBK: Sensors design and characterization

 In early 2021 we launched a second production of RSD.
 From its release, in September 2021, the RSD2 have been already characterized by the electrical standpoint.
 No significative variations in breakdown and radiation tolerance properties are expected since the process behind this second production is very similar to that of the first one.
 Again, we processed fifteen 6$^{\prime \prime}$ wafers (both epitaxial and float zone substrates, respectively 45- and 55-$\mu$m-thick) and all static tests demonstrated that also RSD2 is characterized by a high production quality.
 The major step forward we implemented in order to push the RSD technology to higher performances in particle tracking lies in the detectors geometry.

-As depicted in Figure~\ref{fig:frames}, new pad configurations have been included in the RSD2 run~\cite{2021Mandurrino_39thRD50}.
-Staggered geometries, where each pad is located at the corners of an equilateral triangle, have been designed (see the left and middle picture of Figure~\ref{fig:frames}).
-Also, the inclusion of arms starting from the pad center have been accounted for in order to have always the same number of pads sharing the signals throughout all the detector active area.
-The parameters $T$, $D$ and $L$ have also been tuned to test their influence on signal formation and propagation.
-First preliminary laser measurements seem to indicate that these geometries are able to provide an homogeneous response of the sensors, but more investigations are needed.
+If ML algorithms were used just to have a prompt feedback on the role of some macroscopic parameters, like the pad configuration, the TCAD approach was the main strategy we used to determine the details of the final RSD2 layout.
+As depicted in Figure~\ref{fig:frames}, new pad configurations have been included in the new run~\cite{2021Mandurrino_39thRD50}.
+In order to obtain the most homogeneous response throughout the sensor active area, staggered geometries, where each pad is located at the corners of an equilateral triangle, have been designed (see the left and middle picture of Figure~\ref{fig:frames}).
+Also, the inclusion of arms starting from the pad center have been accounted.
+The arms are intended to produce a confined signal allowing to have always the same number of pads sharing the signals, which is 3 in case of staggered pads or 4 when using the regular square array.
+When the configuration is triangular and the arms are orthogonal, the only way to confine the signal is by using asymmetrical structures.
+In all the other cases (triangular arrays with radial arms or regular square arrays) the metal has been shaped in a symmetrical way.

+Concerning the parameters $T$, $D$ and $L$, they have also been tuned to test their influence on signal formation and propagation.
+Typically, $T$ goes from 10 to 20~$\mu$m, while $L$ and $D$ depend on the sensor pitch (50 to 500 $\mu$m) and they are designed to have an interpad distance which is spanning between 50 and 95\% of the pad pitch.
+This range is so wide because it is crucial to test the influence of different arm lengths on the pad capacitance and, in turn, on the signal shape.
+Since it was not possible to simulate all the combinations of these parameters, they have been included to be measured afterwards.

+As the TCT scan of Figure~\ref{fig:RSD2_map} is indicating, first preliminary laser measurements show that the new pad geometries are able to provide an homogeneous response of the sensors.
+Here we tested a 200-$\mu$m-pitch RSD2 device were the pads are in staggered configuration and metal arms form triangular boxes.
+As the signal amplitude acquired at gain 10 suggests, these regions are characterized by uniform response.
+A feature common for all the detector area (except for a surrounding frame at the periphery, were the triangles are incomplete).
+Moreover, the signals within each triangular box are always shared by the three first-neighbor pads, as we theoretically expected from the new layout.
+This is also confirmed by the change of colors occurring beyond the external pads (the above mentioned peripheral frame).